Sniper (2022 film)

-Sniper or Snipers (狙击手) is a 2022 Chinese war film directed by Zhang Yimou and Zhang Mo and starring Chen Yongsheng, Zhang Yu, and Zhang Yi.
+Sniper or Snipers (狙击手) is a 2022 Chinese war film directed by Zhang Yimou and his daughter Zhang Mo and starring Zhang Yu, Chen Yongsheng, and Zhang Yi.
 The film is based on a fictionalized account of the real life story of Zhang Taofang, a Chinese sniper fighting American soldiers in the Korean War.
 The film premiered in China on 1 February 2022, to commemorate PLA Day.

 Plot

-The story follows members of 5th Squad, 8th Company of the Chinese Army as they fight American soldiers and Snipers in the Korean War.
+The story follows members of 5th Squad, 8th Company of the People's Volunteer Army as they fight American soldiers in the Korean War.